kubiya-solutions-engineering/tool-azure-acr/README.md

 # Usage

-Depending on the roles and access assigned to the associated user, this tool can execute any command using the Azure CLI, as indicated below:

-    az {{.command}}

 This gives the tool significant ability to affect change on your Azure account.
 Therefore it is highly recommended to ensure that appropriate roles and access is assigned.

-In addition, this tool can be modified to only execute one type of command.
+In addition, this tool has been modified to only execute a limited subset of commands.
 For example:

-    az account {{.command}}
+    az acr repository list {{.command}}

 # Contact